< Back to Oral History project: Tennessee BBQ

 The corner of Bellevue and McLemore served Leonard Heuberger’s barbecue for six decades.
 Elvis loved to eat here, back when carhops wheeled around a parking lot that could fit hundreds of cars, and where Mr. Brown and Ms. White—the monikers for dark and white meat—held court.

 Dan Brown began working for Mr. Heuberger back in 1962, starting out as an onion slicer and working his way up to “sandwich man.”
-He never did expect to own the famous restaurant thirty-one years later.
+He bought the restaurant in 1993.